-The Akhfennir wind farm is located in southern Morocco on the eastern edge of the Akhfennir National Park, 120 km north of the city of Tarfaya.
+The Akhfennir wind farm is located in southern Morocco on the edge of the Akhfennir National Park, 120 km north of the city of Tarfaya.

-With 100 MW of capacity in operation since 2013, the Akhfennir wind farm is the first to be put in service in the region.
+With 100 MW of capacity in operation since 2013, the Akhfennir wind farm was the first to be put in service in the region.
 With over 380 GWh generated per year, the very favorable Atlantic trade winds enable this wind farm to achieve a significant productivity.
 The facility consists of 61 Alstom Eco74 wind turbines of 1,670 kW each, with a 74m rotor diameter.